Benex254/FastAnime/README.md

 ## Supporting the Project
 More pr's less issues 🙃
+Those who contribute at least five times will be able to make changes to the repo without my review.
 Show your support by starring the GitHub repository or [buying me a coffee](https://ko-fi.com/benex254).

 ## Disclaimer